OWASP/ASVS/5.0/en/0x22-V14-Config.md

 Ensure that a verified application has:

 * A secure, repeatable, automatable build environment.
-* Hardened third-party libraries, dependencies, and configuration management to ensure that out-of-date or insecure components are not included in the application.
+* Hardened third-party library, dependency, and configuration management to ensure that out-of-date or insecure components are not included in the application.

 Configuration of the application out of the box should be safe to be on the Internet, which means a safe out-of-the-box configuration.